SylviaOne/Repo-hub/README.md

-## What did the fish say when it swam into a wall?
-Damn!
+## What do computers and air conditioners have in common?
+They both become useless when you open windows.